tpersp/PiViewer/README.md

 Use the **Upload Media** page to add images/GIFs.
 You can place them in existing subfolders or create a new one.
 If you have a CIFS share, it will appear under your `IMAGE_DIR`.

-## Multi-Device Setup

-- **Main Device**: in the Settings page, set Role to `main`.
-It can manage sub-devices.
-- **Sub Device**: set role to `sub` and specify the main Pi’s IP address.

-Then, from the main Pi’s **Device Manager**, add the sub’s IP and name.
-You can push/pull config or go into remote configure for that sub.

 ## Directory Structure